 The government has since stepped up to make depositors whole and prevent a potential ‘contagion’ of anxiety in the banking sector.
 The story has been moving quickly and plenty of Americans who lived through 2008 are instinctively comparing the current upheaval to the last time multiple bank collapses were making headlines.

 But unless you’re in the tech or startup sector, odds are your money never touched Silicon Valley Bank or Signature Bank.
+Even First Republic’s clientele was largely relegated to affluent depositors.
 So what are we supposed to make of all this?
 We’ve got you covered on everything you need to know so far:

 To jump to the answers for each question, click on the bullet points below:

 - So what happened to Silicon Valley Bank and Signature Bank?

 - What about First Republic Bank?

 - Is this the same as what happened in 2008?

 - Who pays for these bank failures?